-- when alterations are necessary. - Preserve water quality and the ecological integrity of the riparian environment, including wildlife and fisheries habitat, and recreational water resources.
+1 when alterations are necessary.

+Preserve water quality and the ecological integrity of the riparian environment, including wildlife and fisheries habitat, and recreational water resources.

 - a.
-Improvement or alteration below the ordinary high water mark of a lake or wetland, or the bankfull height of a watercourse; including but not limited to, bioengineered installations, placement of riprap, retaining walls, sand blankets, or boatramps. - b.
-Maintenance of an existing riprap or hard-armored shoreline or streambank that involves the addition of new material or structural change.
+Improvement or alteration below the ordinary high water mark of a lake or wetland, or the bankfull height of a watercourse; including but not limited to, bioengineered installations, placement of riprap, retaining walls, sand blankets, or boatramps. - 8 b.
+Maintenance of an existing riprap or hard-armored shoreline or streambank that involves the 9 addition of new material or structural change.

-- a.
+11 a.
 Use bioengineering techniques to the extent possible.
-The use of bioengineering is encouraged as an alternative to traditional engineered stabilization techniques for cost advantage, aesthetic superiority, and ecological integrity.
-If bioengineering cannot provide a stable shoreline, a combination of riprap and bioengineering may be used to restore or maintain shoreline.
-If a combination of riprap and bioengineering cannot provide a stable shoreline within a reasonable period, riprap may be used to restore or maintain shoreline. - Live plantings incorporated in shoreline bioengineering must be native aquatic vegetation and/or native upland plants. - O Riprap used in shoreline erosion protection must be sized appropriately in relation to the erosion potential of the wave or current action of the particular water body, but in no case shall the riprap rock average less than six (6) inches in diameter or more than 30 inches in diameter.
-Riprap shall be durable, natural stone, and of a gradation that will result in a stable shoreline embankment.
-Stone, granular filter, and geotextile material shall conform to standard Minnesota Department of Transportation (MNDOT) specifications, except that neither limestone nor dolomite shall be used for shoreline or stream bank riprap but may be used at stormwater outfalls.
-All materials used must be free from organic material, soil, clay, debris, trash, orany other material that may cause siltation or pollution. - o Riprap placement shall conform to the natural alignment of the shoreline/streambank. - O A transitional layer consisting of graded gravel, at least six (6) inches deep, and an appropriate geotextile filter fabric shall be placed between the existing shoreline and any riprap.
-The thickness of riprap layers should be at least 1.25 times the maximum stone diameter.
-Toe boulders, if used, must be at least 50 percent buried. - Riprap must not cover emergent vegetation, unless authorized by a Department of Natural Resources (DNR) permit.
+The use of bioengineering is 12 encouraged as an alternative to traditional engineered stabilization techniques for cost 13 advantage, aesthetic superiority, and ecological integrity.
+If bioengineering cannot provide a 14 stable shoreline, a combination of riprap and bioengineering may be used to restore or 15 maintain shoreline.
+If a combination of riprap and bioengineering cannot provide a stable 16 shoreline within a reasonable period, riprap may be used to restore or maintain shoreline.
+17 o Live plantingsincorporated in shoreline bioengineering must be native aquatic vegetation.
+18 and/or native upland plants.
+19 • Riprap used in shoreline erosion protection must be sized appropriately in relation to the 20 erosion potential of the wave or current action of the particular water body, but in no 21 case shall the riprap rock average less than six (6) inches in diameter or more than 30 22 inches in diameter.
+Riprap shall be durable, natural stone, and of a gradation that will 23 result in a stable shoreline embankment.
+Stone, granular filter, and geotextile material 24 shall conform to standard Minnesota Department of Transportation (MNDOT) 25 specifications, except that neither limestone nor dolomite shall be used for shoreline or 26 stream bank riprap but may be used at stormwater outfalls.
+All materials used must be 27 free from organic material, soil, clay, debris, trash, or any other material that may cause 28 siltation or pollution.
+29 o Riprap placement shall conform to the natural alignment of the shoreline/streambank.
+30 • A transitional layer consisting of graded gravel, at least six (6) inches deep, and an 31 appropriate geotextile filter fabric shall be placed between the existing shoreline and any 32 riprap.
+The thickness of riprap layers should be at least 1.25 times the maximum stone 33 diameter.
+Toe boulders, if used, must be at least 50 percent buried.
+34 • Riprap must not cover emergent vegetation, unless authorized by a Department of 35 Natural Resources (DNR) permit.